 Deliciously creamy, it's surprisingly easy to make sweetened condensed milk at home without dairy products.
 This vegan condensed milk recipe is a fantastic creamer for coffee and an excellent way to make milk tea.
 It's also a good substitute for recipes that typically require the canned milk.

 A base of canned coconut milk makes one of the best dairy-free substitutes for condensed milk.
 It has a good fat content that reduces well and a naturally sweet, rich taste.
 Building on that foundation, adding monk fruit or coconut sugar gives it a nice sweetness that better replicates the flavor of the sweetened dairy milk.

 Whether you sweeten it or not, blending in a small amount of xanthan gum is key to producing thicker condensed milk.
-A valuable ingredient for specialty diets, this flavorless thickener is often used in vegan recipes to reproduce a dairy-like effect and appears in many gluten-free foods.
+This flavorless thickener is often used in vegan recipes to reproduce a dairy-like effect and appears in many gluten-free foods.
 You can often find it with natural foods, in specialty baking shops, and online.

 If you prefer, change up this recipe by using another non-dairy milk or vegan sweetener.
 Depending on the combination you choose, there may be some experimentation involved, though the recipe's premise remains the same.